FuadYoussef/TwistOnTime/readme.md

 ## Project Pre-requisites:

-o Install Android Studio
+- Install Android Studio
-o Download an Android Virtual Device Manager (AVD) with API level 21
+- Download an Android Virtual Device Manager (AVD) with API level 21

 ## Project Dependent libraries
-    o Download the ATAK.apk file from this link (http://bit.ly/atakapk) and place it somewhere you can remember.
-    o Within Android Studio, navigate to your preferences and ensure that the Android SDK is set to API Level 21.
+- Download the ATAK.apk file from this link (http://bit.ly/atakapk) and place it somewhere you can remember. o Within Android Studio, navigate to your preferences and ensure that the Android SDK is set to API Level 21.
-## Project Download instructions:
-    o Clone the TwistOnTime repository from Github to your computer.
+- Clone the TwistOnTime repository from Github to your computer.
 You can navigate to your desired folder through Terminal, and type "git clone https://github.com/FuadYoussef/TwistOnTime.git".
 ## Project Build/Install Instructions
-    o Within Android Studio, open the following project: atak-civ/plugin- examples/plugintemplate
+- Within Android Studio, open the following project: atak-civ/plugin- examples/plugintemplate
-    o Within Android Studio, navigate to the Android Virtual Device Manager (AVD) and create a new virtual device.
+- Within Android Studio, navigate to the Android Virtual Device Manager (AVD) and create a new virtual device.
 Use the (Phone) Pixel 2 API 28 as your virtual device.
-    o In the AVD, select the play button to launch the Pixel 2 AVD in the emulator.
+- In the AVD, select the play button to launch the Pixel 2 AVD in the emulator.
        Now, drag the ATAK.apk file you downloaded in step 2 onto the Pixel 2 screen to install the ATAK application.
-    o In the emulator, open the newly downloaded ATAK application, and be sure to agree to all permissions.
+- In the emulator, open the newly downloaded ATAK application, and be sure to agree to all permissions.
 You might be asked to type in a passcode.
 NOTE: keep this passcode in a safe place!
-    o Keep your emulator running.
+- Keep your emulator running.
 Now we are ready to begin the installation process of the Timer plugin.
 Go back to Android Studio and select "Gradle" on the right- side of your screen.
 Navigate to and double-click on plugintemplate/Tasks/install/uninstallCivDebug.
 Then, navigate to and double-